codeschool/WatchUsBuild-ImageStreamingAppWithNodePubSubServer/README.md

-## Node.js Soup-To-Bits - Pub/Sub Server
+## Node.js Watch Us Build - Pub/Sub Server

+*We changed the name of this series to "Watch Us Build," so you may see an occasional reference to its former name ("Soup to Bits") in this repository.*

-This repo is the source code for the Codeschool Node.js Soup-To-Bits Pub/Sub Server.
+This repo is the source code for the Code School Node.js Watch Us Build Pub/Sub Server.

-Be sure to clone the [webserver](http://github.com/codeschool/nodejs-soup-to-bits-web-server) and run it also.
+Be sure to clone the [webserver](https://github.com/codeschool/WatchUsBuild-ImageStreamingAppWithNodeWebServer) and run it also.

 ### Getting started